General Woo

 Srđan Ćuk (born November 17, 1977) known better by his stage name, General Woo, is a Croatian rapper.

+Life and Career

 He began his career in 1994.
 He is currently signed to Aquarius Records.
 In 1999 he was part of one of the first successful rap acts in Croatia, Tram 11.

 General Woo was born in and lives in Vukovar, where he also started organizing an open-air hip-hop festival in 2007.

 He hosts a Hip-Hop radio station called Blackout Radio Vukovar in his home town of Vukovar.
 In 2011 he released his fourth studio album Verbalni Delikt on MTV's web site on free download.
 In 2014 his fifth studio album called Pad Sistem (Fall of the System) came out.